Legal Proceedings to Bring Leon Home

 - Nov 2025 – Cassation complaint filed against refusal to accept complaint under Article 125 of the Criminal Procedure Code (pending review).

-Documentation of Anna Levenstein’s Arrest in Finland
+Documentation of Anna Lyudniovskova’s Arrest in Finland

 Strategic Communication and Political Support